 Aaron Ruby, Dominion’s ever-present ACP cheerleader, wants to convince us that our recent cold weather is a justification for the ACP, telling us the cold “demonstrated in dramatic fashion the real and urgent need for the Atlantic Coast Pipeline.”
 Ruby says that because they used more electricity and gas to run heating systems, customers will see higher utility bills.
 Yes, we may see higher utility bills for January, but that doesn’t justify the immense long-term cost of the ACP ($2.3 billion more than existing sources, according to the Southern Environmental Law Center) which will be passed to Dominion customers – on every month’s utility bill for years to come.

-Ruby cites “severely limited capacity” of existing pipelines serving Virginia and North Carolina as the cause for a spike in gas costs passed on to customers.
+That being said, Ruby cites “severely limited capacity” of existing pipelines serving Virginia and North Carolina as the cause for a spike in gas costs passed on to customers.
 Yet in the same article, Chris Stockton, spokesperson for Williams Partners, which operates the Transco System that Dominion relies on, said the pipelines “performed remarkably” during the cold weather.
 “We were able to meet all of our firm capacity contracts.
 The system delivered a record amount of gas,” said Stockton, noting that the system delivered about 10 percent of the natural gas consumed in the country on that day, Jan.
 5. “It’s an incredible accomplishment.
 It’s a testament to the system that we have.”

 In his letter to the editor, Wellman reminds us that, “Ruby fails to mention that, if the ACP is built, its captive ratepayers will be paying for it for decades.
 So the question for consumers is whether to pay now – $5 billion to $6 billion direct cost of construction plus Dominion’s 14 percent return on equity – or to pay later if and when there are short-term spikes in gas prices.